Is your botulinum toxin real? How to spot fakes before it’s too late

 These counterfeit versions often appear in:

-Patients assume botulinum toxin is a simple, low-risk treatment.
-But when the product is fake, contaminated, or improperly stored, the risks become very real.
+Patients often assume botulinum toxin is a simple, low-risk treatment.
+However, when the product is fake, contaminated, or improperly stored, the risks become very real.
+Prioritizing patient safety means recognizing that a medical injectable is only as safe as its supply chain and the expertise of the professional administering it; saving a few dollars is never worth the risk of permanent nerve damage or systemic infection.

 How fake botulinum toxin harms you